k61n/openhkl/doc/sphinx/tutorial.rst

    Predicted peaks

-Up to a resolution of 1.5 Å, we have 58229 predicted peaks, and it can be seen win the screenshot below that the agreement for the peak centre positions is quite good, if not perfect, and that it is worse at higher resolution.
+Up to a resolution of 1.5 Å, we have 58229 predicted peaks, and it can be seen in the screenshot below that the agreement for the peak centre positions is quite good, if not perfect, and that it is worse at higher resolution.
 Now we can apply our preliminary shape model to the predicted peaks by clicking ``apply shape model``.
 We're not too concerned with the parameters at this point so